nawfee/GEOG5990_Assessment2/readme.txt

 The program contains code to run a data analysis software .
-The source code are within a single file named, icebergtowingapp.py
+The source code are within a single file named, IcebergTowing_App.py.
+The relavant data for the data analysis are present as two text files named, White1.radar and White1.lidar